elclandestin0/solidity-code-samples/best-practices.md

 Reusability makes the most sense when you own it and when the trust of previous code is relied on.
 A blockchain engineer must be vigilante when using a new library that hasn't established trust yet.

-## View vs. Pure
-### View
-While both keywords indicate that a function doesn't modify a state, a `view` function will not alter the storage state in any way.
-### Pure
-The `pure` keyword is quite more restrictive as it won't even read the storage state.

 # Protocol specific recommendations
 ## External Calls
 Use caution when making external calls, especially to untrusted contracts.
 EVERY external call should be treated as a potential security risk.